CJButton/media-player/README.md

 - alternating colors for playlist
 - have active color for current video
 - Add toggle npm for autoplay
+Consider TWO youtube players, for varying screen widths; when viewport changes, the players are switched in unison. @media should be able to help with this.
 AJAX request to get video title
 Write Big O complexity for Shuffle method